agda/agda/doc/user-manual/language/record-types.lagda.rst

 subsequent fields, and in the types of any declarations nested within the record::

-    record Interval (A : Set) : Set where field
+    record Bounded (A : Set) : Set where field
         ⦃ cmpA ⦄ : Cmp A
         lo hi    : A